ndim/ndim-pelican-favicon/README.md

     For every PNG file `foo.png`, generate a file `foo@2x.png` with twice the resolution.

-Stock Pelican configuration variables also used by `ndim-pelican-favicon`:
+The following stock Pelican configuration variables also used by `ndim-pelican-favicon`:

   * `PATH`